 The above is a very sketchy analysis.
 It alludes to various countries, and their economic circumstances, and different time periods, and a way how to calculate what inflation targets should be in different countries to facilitate economic growth.
-The analysis in this article seems to be confirmed in the Bank of England document prepared by Gill Hammond:
+The outcome of the analysis in this article seems to be confirmed by the analysis in the Bank of England document prepared by Gill Hammond:

-"[...]
-Balassa-Samuelson effects imply that optimal inflation in [developing and emerging] countries should be a little higher than in industrialised countries."
-13
+"[...]Balassa-Samuelson effects imply that optimal inflation in [developing and emerging] countries should be a little higher than in industrialised countries."13